Karaka Million: History

+In 2024 the Aotearoa Classic, a $1 million race over 1600m, was introduced for 4 year old horses.

+In 2025 the Railway Stakes was moved from New Year's Day to the Karaka Million meeting.

-Winners of the Karaka Million 2YO
+Karaka Million 2YO

 These are the recent winners of the Karaka Million 2YO race:

 Melody Belle was a $32 outsider when she won the 2017 edition.

 Avantage, Melody Belle and The Heckler also won the Manawatu Sires Produce Stakes.

 The victory by Cool Aza Beel in 2020 was the fourth consecutive win by Opie Bosson as a jockey in the Karaka Million 2YO race.
 He did not ride in the 2021 edition but was successful again in 2022 with Dynastic.

 The 2022 victory of Dynastic was the sixth consecutive win by Jamie Richards as a trainer/co-trainer in the race.

-Winners of the Karaka Million 3YO Classic
+Karaka Million 3YO Classic

 The following are the recent winners of the Karaka Million 3YO Classic raced over 1600m.

 The 2018 and 2022 Karaka Million 3YO winners Scott Base and Pin Me Up were $22.10 and $24.10 outsiders respectively.

 Winners of the Karaka 3YO Mile

+From 2010 to 2017 the Karaka Million meeting had a 1600m race for 3 year old horses.